bazel-contrib/rules_nodejs/docs/index.md

 ## Scope of the project

 This repository contains an orthogonal set of rules which covers an opinionated toolchain for JavaScript development.
 If you would like to request a new rule, please open a [feature request](https://github.com/bazelbuild/rules_nodejs/issues/new), describe your use case, why it's important, and why you can't do it within the existing rules.
-Then the maintainers can decide if it is within the scope of the project and will have a large enough impact to warrant the time required to impliment.
+Then the maintainers can decide if it is within the scope of the project and will have a large enough impact to warrant the time required to implement.

 If you would like to write a rule outside the scope of the projects we recommend hosting them in your GitHub account or the one of your organization.